More than 80 false killer whales die in largest stranding in Florida history

 Efforts to herd the animals into deeper water were unsuccessful, as the mammals had become deeply embedded in the mangroves, the National Oceanic and Atmospheric Administration said.

-Of the 95 whales spotted, 81 have died: 72 of those died on their own, while nine beached animals were euthanized by scientists after being found in "extremely poor" condition.
+Of the 95 whales spotted, 82 have died: Most died on their own, while about 10 beached animals were euthanized by scientists after being found in "extremely poor" condition.

 As of Monday, 13 animals remained unaccounted for.